Kill Six Billion Demons: Origins

-According to the author, Kill Six Billion Demons was originally conceived around 2004.
+According to Bloom, Kill Six Billion Demons was originally conceived around 2004.
 Early concepts involved a girl receiving a key from a fugitive, godlike warrior and were supposed to borrow elements from Shōnen manga.
 The comic began as a "Choose Your Own Adventure" thread on the MS Paint Adventures discussion forum in 2012.
-The author, then going by the pseudonym "Orbitaldropkick", would allow readers to suggest what should happen next, while Abaddon would set the tone, draw the pages, and choose how exactly the world reacted to the protagonist's reader-chosen antics.
-Bloom converted it into a standalone webcomic in 2013, hosted on its own website.
+Bloom, then going by the pseudonym Orbitaldropkick, would allow readers to suggest what should happen next, while Bloom would set the tone, draw the pages, and choose how exactly the world reacted to the protagonist's reader-chosen antics.
+He converted it into a standalone webcomic in 2013, hosted on its own website.
 The first pages were released in monochrome format, however, by chapter 2, Bloom decided to gear his efforts toward fully coloured pages.
 Image Comics began publishing print compilations in 2016.

-Title

-Bloom has noted that the name "Kill Six Billion Demons" was initially conceived under the pretense of the original "Choose Your Own Adventure"-style comic the concept originated from, claiming that "Kill Seven Black Emperors" would be more fitting to the current comic.
+Bloom has noted that the name Kill Six Billion Demons was initially conceived under the pretense of the original "Choose Your Own Adventure"-style comic the concept originated from, claiming that "Kill Seven Black Emperors" would be more fitting to the current comic.